CloudGeometry/cg-devx-core/CONTRIBUTING.md

 ### Pull Request Process

 * Fill in [the template](PULL_REQUEST_TEMPLATE.md)
-* Do not include issue numbers in the PR title
+* Avoid including issue numbers in the PR title to maintain clarity.
+Instead, reference issue numbers in the PR description if necessary.
 * Follow the [Python](#python-styleguide) styleguide
 * Document new code based on the [Documentation Styleguide](#documentation-styleguide)
 * Update the corresponding README.md with details of changes.